roobottom/roodesign2019/site/content/pages/1.services/index.md

       ### I help by:

       * Clarifying roles and responsibilities
+      * Identifying skill gaps
-      * Identifying who you should hire
+      * Helping to hire the right people
       * Mentoring team-members and leaders
   -
     type: card